 The Ruthin Castle Hotel goes back to the 13th century and is located in North Wales.

-It includes luxurious guest rooms and lavish spa along with a drowning pool, frightening dungeons, whipping pit and peculiar, mysterious noises.
+It includes luxurious guest rooms and a lavish spa along with a drowning pool, frightening dungeons, a whipping pit and peculiar, mysterious noises.

 Have an afternoon tea at this haunted Castle in Europe and try to experience the eerie calm.

 It was learned that the Ruthin Castle Hotel included several murders including Lady Grey, who was sentenced to death after she killed her husband’s mistress and has been at the castle since that time.

 The 19th-century naval defence base was turned into an eight-room lavish hotel that sits a mile off England’s southern coast.